 Templar are delighted to welcome Sally Howes OBE, who joins the team as Associate Director.
-Sally will be leading on a number of key areas and will also be leveraging her exceptional skills and experience as part of the team delivering Templar’s Platinum Board-level service.
-The Platinum Service supports organisations across all industry sectors and government to help develop their Cyber and business transformation capabilities.
+Sally will be leading on a number of key areas and will also be leveraging her exceptional skills and experience as part of the team delivering Templar’s Board-level service.
+The Board-level service supports organisations across all industry sectors and government to help develop their Cyber and business transformation capabilities.

 As part of our ‘Special Guest Blogs’, series where we interview thought leaders in the field of Cyber Security and Information Assurance, in this edition we speak to Sally Howes, former executive lead at the UK National Audit Office (NAO).

 Sally joined the NAO in 2010 as a director, and in 2013 was appointed executive leader with responsibility for digital and innovation.
 After a highly successful time at the NAO, Sally left in July 2016.
 As well as joining Templar as Associate Director, Sally is a lay member of Council at the University of Surrey and will be advising others on digital transformations.
 Sally was awarded an OBE for Services to the Space Industry in 2002.